Gyunikuchan/crypto-stats/readme.md

 - Some networks have higher barriers to entry in governance or in execution<br/>
 - Some networks have claims/properties we assume to be true, but may not be so in practice<br/>
 - Some of the wealthiest addresses are exchanges, but they still poses a potential threat should they misbehave<br/>
-- While wealth inequality in non-staking networks should not directly affect the network, price manipulation may be a concern<br/>
+- While wealth inequality in non-staking networks should not directly affect the network, there are other economical concerns<br/>

 ---
 ## How to run